 How to Make Tiger Milk Tea

-Making tiger milk tea is easy, so you can have a glass of this tasty Taiwanese treat any time you like.
-Follow these instructions to make tiger milk tea like a pro :
+Making tiger milk tea is easy, so you can have a glass of this tasty popular Taiwanese bubble tea any time you like.

-- Add brown sugar syrup to the saucepan of tapioca pearls and stir until the syrup is thick and dark.
-Reserve the tapioca pearls and syrup to a bowl and cool while you bring out glasses for serving.
+Add 1/4 cup brown sugar syrup to the saucepan of cooked tapioca pearls and stir until the mixture is thick and dark.
+Set aside to cool while you bring out glasses for serving.

-- Spoon tapioca pearls and brown sugar syrup into each glass, tipping the glass to allow drizzles of brown sugar syrup to coat the sides.
+- Spoon tapioca balls and brown sugar syrup into each glass, tipping the glass at an angle to allow drizzles of brown sugar syrup to coat the sides.

 As you can see, there isn’t much involved with fixing up a delicious glass of tiger milk tea.
 You don’t have to brew tea or anything.
 Since boba pearls and brown sugar syrup are both available commercially, none of the ingredients even has to be made from scratch.